mattrasto/phase/README.md

 viz.getNodeGroup("node_group").morph("style_nodes");
 ```

-In this example, we're getting a node group by passing in its label to the `getNodeGroup()` function provided by the `Network` object and applying the morph we just made.
+In this example, we're retrieving a node group object by passing in its label to the `getNodeGroup()` function provided by the `Network` object and applying the morph we just made.
 All of the nodes contained within that node group should have the morph applied to them, coloring them light blue!

 ### Working with Phases